How to become an IELTS Trainer

 Professional development and financial considerations

-- English teaching has become a profession that provides opportunities to further our education through postgraduate studies for example, to not only teach but also to carry out relevant research projects in our field.
+- English teaching has become a profession that provides opportunities to further our education through postgraduate studies, such as teaching and carrying out relevant research projects in our field.
 IELTS has been something of a goldmine in this respect.
-Take a look at this sample of research papers published over the last few years: https://www.ielts.org/-/media/research-reports/ielts_online_rr_2017-1.ashx
+Take a look at this sample of research papers published over the last few years:

 Wherever you are, if you have decided to make English teaching your profession, there can be no better path to take than that of an IELTS teacher.
 Good luck!